accso/java9-jigsaw-depvis/README.md

 5. Include hash information of a module
 6. Currently, DepVis shows modules from the Observable modules (module path and system modules).
 Allow to show modules from a Configuration.
 7. Allow to configure colors, line styles etc. from outside (currently one needs to change Java class depvis.GraphVizHelper and recompile).
+8. Adding a GraphViz legend seems only possible with `rankdir=LR`.
+This flips the whole graph as it cannot be done in a subgraph only.
+Any way to get around this?

 ### Acknowledgments
 Thx to the GraphViz team (http://www.graphviz.org) for this magic tool!